langchain-ai/agents-from-scratch-ts/README.md

 {
   "email_input": {
     "id": "email_456",
+    "thread_id": "thread_def456",
     "from_email": "system@example.com",
+    "to_email": "all@yourcompany.com",
     "subject": "System Maintenance - Important Notice",
-    "page_content": "Dear Team,\nThis is to inform you that we will be conducting scheduled system maintenance this Saturday from 10:00 PM to 2:00 AM EST. During this time, the production server will be temporarily unavailable.\nRegards,\nIT Operations"
+    "page_content": "Dear Team,\nThis is to inform you that we will be conducting scheduled system maintenance this Saturday from 10:00 PM to 2:00 AM EST. During this time, the production server will be temporarily unavailable.\nRegards,\nIT Operations", "send_time": "2025-05-02T12:00:00Z"
   }
 }
 ```